bitontop/gored/README.md

 ## Community

-Join our slack to discuss all things related to GoRed!
-[GoRed Telegram](https://t.me/aibone)
+Join our telegram to discuss all things related to GoRed!
+[GoRed Telegram](https://t.me/bitontop)

 ## Exchange Support Table